 WHY DON'T YOU PUBLISH NUTRITION INFORMATION OR SERVING SIZES WITH YOUR RECIPES???

 The skinny is that even Martha Stewart does not post stats or serving sizes on her website.
-Bloggers have created a climate where we should not trust the stats posted on an ‘internet recipe’ – every day I see recipes that I know are not what the blogger wants us to believe.
-People make up some crazy stuff and call it sugar free or low carb so they are popular and get the highest number of Pinterest ‘pins’.
-As a form of protest, along with Martha, Emeril, Giada et al, we do not post stats.
+Bloggers have created a climate where we should not trust the stats posted on an 'internet recipe' - every day I see recipes that I know are intentionally mislabeled.
+People make up crazy stuff and call it sugar-free or low carb so they are popular and get the highest number of Pinterest 'pins'.
+As a form of protest, along with Martha, Emeril, Giada, et al, we do not post stats.

 The whole is the sum of its parts.
 If each ingredient is a good choice food, the recipe made from these ingredients is a good choice too!

 Furthermore, few people follow a recipe exactly.
 “I used shrimp instead of chicken, added cheese and left out the broccoli!”
 If we calculated Nutrition Stats it would be for the ingredients we used, not yours.

 So rather than get mad at me because I don't calculate stats, TAKE YOUR LIFE INTO YOUR OWN HANDS AND LEARN TO IDENTIFY THE FOODS YOU SHOULD NOT EAT!
 If a recipe has cream cheese, heavy cream, lots of butter, sugar, bacon, more than 1/2 cup of flour, if CHEESE is the main ingredient, if it has potatoes maple syrup or honey, you can rule it out now.

 The best way to move through post-op life is to follow the ‘Protein First’ rule and learn to calculate your own nutrition stats as they apply to your portion and choice of ingredients using an online app such as My Fitness Pal.